firegloves/MemPOI/README.md

 Don't you know what I'm talking about?
 Discover what a <a href="https://en.wikipedia.org/wiki/Men-yoroi" target="_blank">mempo</a> is!

 **If you like MemPOI please add a star to the project helping MemPOI to grow up.
-MemPOI in return will export for you allowing you to go sinning a good mojito on the beach**
+MemPOI in return will export for you allowing you to go sipping a good mojito on the beach**